phoenixframework/phoenix/guides/directory_structure.md

 We will go over those directories one by one:

-  * `_build` - a directory created by the `mix` command line tool that ships as part of Elixir that holds all compilation artefacts.
+  * `_build` - a directory created by the `mix` command line tool that ships as part of Elixir that holds all compilation artifacts.
 As we have seen in "Up and Running", `mix` is the main interface to your application.
 We use Mix to compile our code, create databases, run our server, and more.
 This directory must not be checked into version control and it can be removed at any time.
 Removing it will force Mix to rebuild your application from scratch

   * `assets` - a directory that keeps everything related to front-end assets, such as JavaScript, CSS, static images and more.
 It is typically handled by the `npm` tool.
 Phoenix developers typically only need to run `npm install` inside the assets directory.
 Everything else is managed by Phoenix